Conversion plugin phpdocx

 For Linux operating systems, you can also download the program you want from the distribution official repositories.
 Always be sure to run the same versions before mentioned, or higher.

-If you choose LibreOffice instead of OpenOffice, you must modify the config/phpdocxconfig.ini configuration file after installing the conversion plugin.
+If you choose LibreOffice, you must modify the config/phpdocxconfig.ini configuration file after installing the conversion plugin.

 For LibreOffice, modify the following lines:

-For example, type this configuration to use LibreOffice:
+For example, type this configuration to use the conversion plugin based on LibreOffice:

 If you have chosen OpenOffice as the tool to transform to PDF, you need to start it in headless mode before doing any transformation.